 For additional information about the Honors Undergraduate Thesis Program, please contact the Office of Honors Research at HonorsResearch@ucf.edu or (407) 823-0851.

-For additional assistance locating an HIM thesis, please contact the Digital Collections Project Coordinator, Kerri Bottorff
+For additional assistance locating an HUT or HIM thesis, please contact the Digital Collections Project Coordinator, Kerri Bottorff

 Current students: a guide to uploading your completed thesis is available for download here.

 Chinese Economic Development and its Global Implications, Robert T. Hill